 The other very funny event was the hopping wildebeests.
 I made a movie for those who might like to see them in motion.
 (Here is the short video from the Ngorongoro crater.)

-Wildebeests are almost as big as small horses, but they are, amazingly enough, antelopes, They are, by the way, also called gnu.
+Wildebeests are almost as big as small horses, but, amazingly enough,, they are antelopes, They are, by the way, also called gnu.

 The animals mentioned so far were just the most striking ones.
 I want to add though a regal male waterbuck in the woods and some impalas lined up beautifully for a photo in the gorgeous scenery of the crater.

 The unworldly beauty of Ngorongoro crater can not be described.
 It has to be seen, and that’s clearly why there are quite a few hotels on the rim of the crater.
-The mountains at the rim of the crater, sometimes white, look surreal in their soft lines and eerie color.
+The worn-down mountains surrounding the crater, sometimes white, look surreal in their soft lines and eerie color.

 What made my day — and more